-Multicollinearity refers to the condition where independent variables are linearly correlated with each other.
-The Pearson Correlation criteria for detecting multicollinearity is when the correlation coefficient exceeds 0.9, as stated by (Gujarati, 2003), which is used to identify multicollinearity issues.
+Multicollinearity refers to the condition in which independent variables are linearly correlated with each other.
+The Pearson Correlation criteria for detecting multicollinearity is when the correlation coefficient exceeds 0.9, as stated by Gujarati 2003), which is used to identify multicollinearity issues.